Star Athletica, LLC v. Varsity Brands, Inc.: Oral arguments

 The court also considered more abstract aspects of the case.
 For example, it was unclear how a decision in Varsity's favor might affect military-style camouflage patterns, and whether they could be restricted if fashion designs were copyrightable.
 Varsity supported the idea of camouflage copyrights, although Justice Elena Kagan pointed out the clearly utilitarian function of camouflage patterns: concealment.
 On the industry side, women's fashion was a concern worth hundreds of billions of dollars worldwide.
 Justice Stephen Breyer speculated that the price of dresses could conceivably double if copyright terms were applied to designs, and knock-off brands could not compete at lower prices.
 Breyer and Justice Sonia Sotomayor questioned Varsity about possible monopolization; a uniform design could become part of a school's identity, compelling it to buy exclusively from Varsity for a century of copyright restriction.
 Breyer was concerned that designers or lawyers might sue over the design of any dress or suit based on generic drawings.
-Sotomayor, who once representated Fendi in cases brought against knock-offs, wondered if a decision for Varsity would destroy those knock-off brands, and was unsure if that would be a bad thing.
+Sotomayor, who once represented Fendi in cases brought against knock-offs, wondered if a decision for Varsity would destroy those knock-off brands, and was unsure if that would be a bad thing.
 Justice Anthony Kennedy wondered if it was "the domain of copyright to [restrict] the way people present themselves to the world."
 Breyer received media attention for saying of the purpose of fashion, "The clothes on the hanger do nothing; the clothes on the woman do everything," a sentiment Kagan thought was "so romantic."